nickbuker/datasurveyor/README.md

 <a name="unique-features-uniqueness"></a>

-#### Checking uniqueness
+### Checking uniqueness
 The `check_uniqueness` method can be used to check if potentially unique features contain unique values.
-This method can be applied to a single binary feature or a collection of binary features.
+This method can be applied to a single unique feature or a collection of unique features.

 ```python
 UF.check_uniqueness(sample_df['id'])